bcgov/repomountie/README.md

 This project is **active**.

-Progress to date, known issues, or new features will be documented on our publicly available Trello board [here](https://trello.com/b/HGJpxQdS/mobile-pathfinder).
+Progress to date, known issues, or new features will be documented in the `issues` section of this repo.

 ## Getting Help or Reporting an Issue